noah-kr/bt-biomass-datasets/README.md

 ### 2. AGB Dataset (China)

 To download the AGB Dataset China, use the provided script download_AGB_China.py.
+The script will only download data form 2015 onwards.
+Older data will be ignored.

 - Note: You need about 108GB available to download this dataset